loveuppal/Practice/README.md

 # Practive Repository.
-This repository has basic programming content.
+This repository has basic programming content. <br />

-for reference only.
+for reference only.<br />
 further subdirectores are created for detailed programming content in their respective areas.